 Archiving a Terminated Users Mailbox in Office 365 using Inactive Mailboxes

-Microsoft have now added a feature that allows you to keep a terminated employees mailbox on your Office 365 cloud environment even after you have deleted their user account and freed up their licence.
+Microsoft have now added a feature that allows you to keep a terminated employee mailbox on your Office 365 cloud environment even after you have deleted their user account and freed up their license.
 This feature is called Inactive Mailboxes.

-We do not charge you for these kinds of Inactive Mailboxes in our Office 365 reporting and management tool, so it’s a win-win!
+We do not charge you for these kinds of Inactive Mailboxes in our Office 365 management tool, so it’s a win-win!

 To do this you will need to follow these steps: